 Chef Jody Adams

-Jody’s culinary career began after graduating with a degree in Anthropology from Brown University.
-She began as a line cook at Seasons restaurant in the famed Bostonian Hotel under chef Lydia Shire in 1983.
-Three years later, she helped open Hamersley’s Bistro with Gordon Hamersley as his sous chef.
-In 1990, she took the executive chef position at Michela’s in Cambridge.
-While at Michela’s, Jody developed her reputation for carefully-researched regional menus that combined New England ingredients with Italian culinary traditions and was named with a prestigious “Best New Chef” award by Food & Wine Magazine.
-She and partners opened Rialto in 1994; just four months after the new restaurant’s opening, The Boston Globe awarded Rialto four-stars.
+After graduating with a degree in Anthropology from Brown University, Adams launched her career working as a line cook at Seasons restaurant in the famed Bostonian Hotel under Chef Lydia Shire in 1983.
+Three years later, she helped open Hamersley’s Bistro with Gordon Hamersley as his Sous Chef, and in 1990, she became Executive Chef of Michela’s in Cambridge.
+While at Michela’s, Adams developed a reputation for carefully researched regional menus that combined New England ingredients with Italian culinary traditions and was named with a prestigious “Best New Chef” award by Food & Wine Magazine.
+She and partners opened Rialto in 1994; just four months after the opening, The Boston Globe awarded Rialto four-stars.
 In 1997, Adams received the James Beard Foundation award for The Perrier-Jouet Best Chef Award: Northeast.
 Adams translated recipes from Rialto into In the Hands of a Chef: Cooking with Jody Adams of Rialto Restaurant (Harper Collins Publishers; January 2002), a book she co-wrote with her husband, Ken Rivard.

 A testament to her unwavering dedication, in 2004, ten years after its opening, Gourmet Magazine named Rialto one of the “world’s best hotel restaurants.”
-In January of 2007, Jody bought out her partners and became the sole owner of the restaurant and focused the menu on regional Italian cuisine.
-The Boston Globe awarded the renovated Rialto four stars once again and Esquire Magazine named Rialto one of the best restaurants in the country in 2007.
+In January of 2007, Adams became the sole owner of the restaurant and focused the menu on regional Italian cuisine.
+The Boston Globe awarded Rialto four stars once again and Esquire Magazine named Rialto one of the best restaurants in the country in 2007.
 Most recently, Rialto was awarded a four-star rating from Mobile Travel Guides.